This gnocchi mac and cheese is loaded with pillowy gnocchi swimming in a luxurious cheese sauce infused by the smoky flavor of crumbled bacon!

 - 1/4 cup Parmesan Cheese grated

-Add butter to pot and heat till melted.
-Slowly add flour, mixing continuously, to make a light blond roux, about six minutes.
+- Add butter to pot and heat over medium-low until melted.
+Slowly add flour, mixing continuously until the flour mixture turns light blond, about six minutes.

-Gradually add milk till fully incorporated, then add cheese in batches.
+- Gradually add milk until fully incorporated, then add cheese in batches until all cheese has melted into the sauce.
 Taste for salt and pepper, adding more as needed.